Materials Acceptance Policy

 - Dehumidifiers/ humidifiers

-- Baseboard heaters that are unpainted and have all the parts intact
+- New baseboard heaters that are unpainted and have all the parts intact

 - Air Conditioners! (occasionally we will make an exception if you can guarantee that it works and leave us your contact information so that if it doesn’t work we can hunt you down and make you take it back or pay for the disposal)